-- We have extended all accounts so that no cards will expire during this time.
-This ensures that you have access to our online content.
+- We extended all accounts so that no cards will expire during this time.

 I am not ready to visit my library.
-Will Curbside Pickup still be available when you reopen?
+Is Curbside Pickup still available?

 - Yes!
 We will continue to offer curbside pickup appointments for the foreseeable future.
 Visit our Curbside Pickup page to find your library’s next available appointment.